harshit1502/Course-Managment-System-Java-/README.md

 # Course-Managment-System-Java
-This is the repository contains work done in the course Object Oriented Programming.
+This is the repository contains work done by me and my team partner in the course Object Oriented Programming.